NorthTen/Password-Generator/README.md

 ## Features
 It has multiple modes, that can alter the result it creates.
 - **digits-only**
-    - Only generate a password using digits.
+    - Only outputs numbers, no alphabetical characters nor special characters.
 - **lowercase-only**
     - Makes all alphabetic characters lowercase.
 - **special-characters**